Quick Search: go

 Mauritania – Continuing the struggle against modern slavery with support from a UN Committee

 When Mauritania was reviewed by the Human Rights Committee (HR Ctte) in 2013, NGOs raised a series of concerns and suggested recommendations in relation to the ongoing prevalence of modern forms of slavery.
 Their inputs to the List of Issues (LOI) and to the periodic review contributed to the adoption of an urgent recommendation by the HR Ctte to adopt and implement a national road map on the eradication of modern slavery.
 With support from the UN Human Rights office, the Mauritanian authorities subsequently adopted the road map.
-The HR Ctte acknowledged the significant progress which had been made in complying with the recommendation by adopting a grade “B1” which recognized that the government had taken “substantive action” to comply with the recommendation.
+The HR Ctte acknowledged the significant progress which had been made in complying with the recommendation by adopting a grade “B1” which recognised that the government had taken “substantive action” to comply with the recommendation.

 In the next two sections you will find tips on how to make inputs into the periodic review of your country.